Cray-HPE/sat/docs/man/sat-swap.8.rst

 These options must be specified after the subcommand.

 **-h, --help**
-        Print the help message for 'sat switch'.
+        Print the help message for 'sat swap'.

 **-a, --action** {enable, disable}
         Perform action to enable or disable the ports on a switch